Power Pros: Powerful Pro Yakyū 2024 - 2025

-MLB version did not feature Mylife mode until the 2008 installment, in which it is known as MLB Life mode.

-The Gyroball within Power Pros

-The Power Pros series sparked controversy in Japan due to its use of the term "Gyroball", popularized by Japanese pitcher Daisuke Matsuzaka upon joining the Boston Red Sox.
-In the game, the Gyroball is not depicted as a usable pitch but rather as a special ability assigned to certain pitchers.
-In Pawapuro, pitchers with the Gyroball ability experience increased velocity on their fastballs, which differs significantly from the actual definition of a Gyroball (a pitch that spins like a slider).
-Power Pro and other baseball manga have contributed to the misconception that the Gyroball is an all-powerful strikeout pitch, which it is not.
-Several professional pitchers, including classic players, possess this ability in the game, yet Daisuke Matsuzaka does not have the Gyroball ability in any of its installments.

-Daisuke does not appear in Pawapuro 14 as he was transferred via the Posting system to the Boston Red Sox.
-A two-seam ball, which is more akin to his pitching style, has been added in this installment.
-It was anticipated that Daisuke will return as a Seibu OB someday (as Daisuke's official password has been released in MLB Power Pros 2), but changes to his abilities remain uncertain at this time.
+Powerful Pro Yakyū 2026 - 2027

+Powerful Pro Yakyū 2026 - 2027 is a baseball simulation video game in the Power Pro series, developed by Konami and Power Pro Production for the Nintendo Switch and PlayStation 4, will be released on Summer 2026.
+Just like previous installment, this installment features Shohei Ohtani as the ambassador, and also as the second installment that the game title is written in two-year increments and did not featured the "eBASEBALL" branding.

 List of games in the series

 Below is a rough list of the games within the Power Pro series, which can be categorized as follows:

 Main series: This series is identified by numeric suffixes (except for '94, the first installment).
 Most significant system updates, including success mode, are incorporated into the main series.
 Numeric designations are not used after 15.

 Season series: A PlayStation exclusive series, identified by a year suffix, serves as an alternate installment of the main series, which is available on the Super Famicom and PlayStation 2.
 This series has been merged with the main series following the discontinuation of the PlayStation.
 Since 1998, two installments have been released each year: a standard version at the start of the season and one named Kettei-ban (post-season version).
 The latter includes statistics and sometimes player transfers that reflect performance during the season.
 This practice has become a Konami tradition, even after the merger, similar to the Winning Eleven series, which receives more frequent updates.
 The Kettei-ban version was canceled in 15 but continued on Pro Baseball Spirits, but the year series was revived afterward.

 MLB Power Pro series: This is the only series officially released in America, featuring MLB teams instead of traditional Japanese NPB teams, although a Japanese version is also available.

 The passwords cannot be used across different manufacturers' consoles (Sony and Nintendo each have their own password formats).
 Additionally, passwords from the Japanese version of Power Pros cannot be used in the American version.